KavinKarthik18/Voice-asst-aiqod/README.md

 ### 📚 Real-Time Knowledge Retrieval
 - Current book inventory is stored in `books.csv`.
-- Questions about pricing, availability, and stock are answered using this data.
+- Questions about pricing, availability, reservation, and purchase are answered using this data.

 ### 🧠 Contextual Memory
 - The assistant maintains **short-term memory** during a call session.